 Strange.
-I’d never thought it would work.
+I never thought it would work.

-This made me think: If we can only put this truth up front in our daily consciousness, maybe things will be a little bit better.
+This made me think: If only we can put this truth up front in our daily consciousness, maybe things will be a little bit better.

 Less hatred.
 Less complains.
 Less fights.
 Less negativity.
 Less bullshit.